The Pacific Salmon Commission’s Northern and Southern Fund Committees, composed of representatives from the United States and Canada,

 Southern Fund Announcement:

-will only be given to those proposals that are directly responsive to specific priorities identified by the Pacific
+for Proposals, consideration will only be given to those proposals that are directly responsive to specific priorities emphasized in this Call.
+It is

 1) Fraser River Panel Priorities

 - Examination of mechanisms affecting early survival of Fraser River sockeye salmon.